Skip to main content

 Wood wax instead of colour

-This is because, unlike wood varnishes, waxes are not opaque, but preserve the wood structure.
+Waxes are particularly suitable if you don't want to cover up the grain, for example, because unlike wood varnishes, waxes are not opaque, but preserve the wood structure.
 And this is often desirable, especially with wooden ceilings.
 However, you must bear in mind that the original wood colour always shimmers through and thus also determines the colour shade.
 It is therefore not possible to determine the final colour shade exactly in advance.

 The waxes are best applied as thinly as possible with a wax brush.
 If the desired colour intensity has not yet been achieved, apply a second or possibly even a third coat after drying.